 Offer an obvious link to your Customer Services and Contact Us pages.
 Offer Live Chat and phone number information so people can get answers right away.
 Consider providing a FAQ page that might answer general questions at a glance.
 The more resources you give your viewers, the more confident they’ll be in doing business with you.
 This is another way to provide an excellent UX.

 It’s essential to understand the intentions and online behavior of your users to design experiences they will love.
 Tracking details like bounce rate, decisions made in a customer’s journey, and material searched can help you understand what about your website is working and what isn’t.
 This information is critical to creating a positive UX that yields results.

 Technologies like Decibel exist to automatically pinpoint poor user experiences and give digital teams the insights they need to fix them.
-The team at Fidelity, for instance, used Decibel to identify and solve user frustration on their log in page, resulting in complete ROI from week one.
+The team at Fidelity International, for instance, used Decibel to identify and solve user frustration on their log in page, resulting in complete ROI from week one.

 Follow a Simple Process for Transforming User Experiences